jefferywroblewski/fretboard-notes/README.md

 * create a template MusicXml file that has all the required static content
 * read the template MusicXml from disk
 * convert it to JS
-* convert it back to an xml string
+* convert it back to a xml string
 * output xml string as a new MusicXml file

 Acceptance Criteria: